 Home to the endangered one-horned rhino and other diverse wildlife

 Chitwan National Park of Nepal is the home to the endangered one-horned rhino.
 Besides rhinos, there are various other species of animals found in the verdant forest of Nepal.
 To explore wildlife a sightseeing tour to Chitwan National Park is a great choice.
+Alternatively, with the presence of abundant wild creatures including One-Horned Rhino, Bardia Jungle Safari Tour is another fabulous choice.
 Furthermore, trekking in Nepal also lets the trekkers witness various wildlife.

 Varieties of floral species adorn this tiny nation

 The variation in altitude and climate is the reason why the growth of the diverse flowering plant can be witnessed in Nepal.
 Further, the diversity in every aspect gave Nepal the title of 'Amazon of Asia'.
 More than 6000 species of flowering plants are there in Nepal.

 Second richest country in water resource